kingstonrichard/kingstonrichard.uk/_posts/2018-06-13-code-club-at-barnsley-library.markdown

 ---
 layout: post
-title:  "Code Club at Barnsley Library"
+title: Code Club at Barnsley Library
-categories: #DigitalBarnsley #BarnsleyMakers #CodeClub
 redirect_from:
   - /20180613
 ---